 Day 1

-Arrive to this exciting city and enjoy an overnight
+Arrive to this northernmost capital city and enjoy an overnight

-Your adventure begins with your arrival to the exciting city of Vancouver which is surrounded by a picturesque range of mountains.
-The city also boasts of a lively culture and natural attractions which makes it ideal for all kinds of travellers to have their own taste.
+Your adventure begins with your arrival to the world's northernmost capital city of Reykjavik which is surrounded by amazing nature.
+The city also boasts of a lively culture and natural attractions which makes it ideal for all kinds of travelers to have their own taste.

 As we sail across different seas, watch for whales, sea birds that accompany us and hopefully the smoking hills